eklairs/tlock/README.md

 ## Features

-- 📺  In Terminal
+- 🚀 Cross-platform - Works perfectly on Windows, Linux, and MacOS.
-- ⌨️  Easily traverse through UI with keyboard
+- ⚡️ Blazingly Fast app written in Golang.
-- 🔒  Proper encryption to secure your tokens at rest
+- 👥 Supports multiple users, each protected optionally with a password.
-- ⚡️  Supports Industry Standard TOTP and HOTP-based tokens
+- ⌨️ Traverse through the UI with customizable key keybindings (can have different keybindings per user).
-- ➕  Easily add tokens manually or from the screen (QR Code)
+- 📁 Supports organizing tokens inside of folders.
-- 📁  Organize your tokens inside of folders
+- 🌟 Supports industry-standard TOTP and HOTP-based tokens.
-- 🎨  Themes to personalize tlock
+- 📷 Easily add tokens from the screen or the advanced token editor.
-- 🖼  Icon of the provider
+- 🎨 Supports multiple themes to sync the TLock theme with your favorite color scheme.

 >[!NOTE]
 >For showing the provider's icon, you must have Nerd Fonts installed